TinkurLab/3D-Printing/README.md

 # Tinkurlab's Anycubic Kossel Linear 3D Printer

 ## Overview
-This repo contains code and docs for Tinkurlab's Anycubic Kossel Linear 3D Printer.
+This repo contains code and docs for Tinkurlab's Anycubic Kossel Linear Plus 3D Printer.

+This repo also contains 3D models and printing info that aren't associated with another TinkurLab repo.

 ## Collaboration